zudov/24-days-of-syntactic-witchery/README.md

 a <$ fb = const a <$> fb
 ```

-And used for all of your favourite functors.
+And used for all of your favourite functors:

 ```haskell
 λ> 42 <$ [1, 2, 3]